johnbeve/PHI-696/Project-1/README.md

   (c)  C that says that x and y are cousins
   (d)  O that says that x is an only child
   (e)  T that says that x has exactly two brothers

+After attending two group homework sessions and working with Austin, I do not understand how to interpret the sentences.

   ```

 5. Select two formulas defined in ALC from question 4 to form the basis of a T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

+I could not complete #4.

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```